 Here is the lighting diagram for the setup for you.
-I am only using the one Lasolight reflector and took the sides off.
+I was only using the one Lasolight reflector and took sides off.

 I did some headshots for my daughter and other Columbus State theater students.
-Here are some of the photos and the setup I did inside my daughter’s dorm room.
+Here are some photos and the setup I did inside my daughter’s dorm room.

-Looking toward camera perspective.
+They are looking toward the camera’s perspective.
 The model is in front of the two side strobes.

 Here is the lighting diagram for the Cole Headshot.

 I used the same setup for Chelle here as well.

 By turning the background lights away from the background toward my daughter, I could rim light her.
 I put 30º grids on the lights to keep the light from hitting the lens and causing a flair.